celery/celery/docs/userguide/canvas.rst

     - ``chunks``

-        Chunking splits a long list of arguments into parts, e.g the operation:
+        Chunking splits a long list of arguments into parts, for example the operation:

         .. code-block:: pycon